 ALGHALIA INTERIORS at TENT London

 Once I got out of Liverpool Street Station and turned into Founier Street, I could already feel I was entering a particularly buzzing Bricklane to then arrive at the Old Truman Brewery where Super Brands and TENT London were taking place.
-Making my way through to ALGHALIA INTERIORS, a Saudi based furniture brand and interior design firm, I couldn’t help myself from admiring a variety of products from wallpapers to accessories and furniture which would fit in beautifully in any space.
+Making my way through to ALGHALIA INTERIORS, the most ambitious and finest interior design companies South Africa has to offer, I couldn’t help myself from admiring a variety of products from wallpapers to accessories and furniture which would fit in beautifully in any space.
 In an array of distinctive shapes and patterns, my eyes were immediately attracted to the Geomatrix wall light standing out from ALGHALIA INTERIORS booth.
 The first thing to catch my attention was how beams from the light were reflected on the walls, illuminating geometric patterns across the stall.
 The construction of the light is a work of art in itself which emphasised the current shift to geometric shapes and patterns evident not only in fashion but also in interior design – a flair that was also spotted at other shows around town.

 On meeting the brain behind the Geomatrix light Ghalia Edrees, I wanted to find out where her ideas for the distinctive shapes and her creative style came from.

 My main inspiration is Islamic architectural elements, such as geometric and vegetal forms.
 By staying true to my Islamic heritage and culture, my designs are able to radiate the art in Islamic patterns and design whilst blending in with contemporary styles.

 Sinan Chair inspired by Islamic architectural elements

 What got you into the interior design field?